How to keep pet rabbits

-Rabbits are very cute and cuddly animals that are easy to take care of.
-They do not take up much space, they eat very little, but how much pleasure they bring to their owners is hard to imagine.
-In this article, we'll show you how to properly take care of your pet so that it grows healthy and strong.
+Rabbits are very cute and cuddly animals that are very easy to care for.
+They don’t take up much space, they eat very little, but it’s hard to even imagine how much pleasure they bring to their owners.
+In this article we will tell you how to properly take care of your pet so that it grows healthy and strong.

 Keeping domestic rabbits